 Day 3 : Kathmandu to Pokhara [823m/2,700ft]: 6 hrs drive::

 We leave the ancient capital city of Kathmandu and proceed to one of the most beautiful Pokhara valleys.
-Along the journey to the Lake City, we drive along with the twists and turns of the Prithvi Highway, the hub of Mugling, lying at the point of confluence of Trishuli and Marshyangdi River, small settlements in between that displays the most unique lifestyles of the locals in the hills.
-The green hills, rivers flowing deep down from the road, views of the mountain peaks occasionally, and the rural setting make the drive an enjoyable one.
+Along the journey to Lake City, we drive along with the twists and turns of the Prithvi Highway, the hub of Mugling, lying at the point of confluence of Trishuli and Marshyangdi River, small settlements in between that displays the most unique lifestyles of the locals in the hills.
+The green hills, rivers flowing deep down from the road, views of the mountain peaks occasionally, and the rural setting makes the drive an enjoyable one.
 Fishtail Mountain is the first mountain to welcome you to the scenic city.
 Overnight in Pokhara.

 Day 4 : Fly from Pokhara to Jomsom & trek to Kagbeni [2,858m/9,375ft]: 3-4 hrs::

 Today we shall start the trek after our flight to the beautiful Jomsom.
 We fly northwest from Pokhara towards the gateway between the snow-clad mountains of Annapurna and Dhaulagiri.
 The lofty massif of above 8000 meters and the deep gorges en route are sure to give chills to travelers.
 Our trek starts from Jomsom.
 Starting from the banks of Kali Gandaki River, we reach the settlement of Ekle Bhatti after a couple of hours’ trek and an hour’s trek leads us to Kagbeni.
 Kagbeni is an interesting village on the ancient trade route to Tibet and also serves as the entry point to the restricted Upper Mustang Trekking.
-Kali Gandaki is formed by the confluence of Mustang River and Kak River, two small rivers.
+Kali Gandaki is formed by the confluence of the Mustang River and Kak River, two small rivers.
 This clustered village has ancient monasteries as well.
 Overnight in Kagbeni.

 Day 5 : Kagbeni to Chele [3,050m/10,004ft]: 5-6 hrs::